We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Several material options exist for toddler mattresses, including:

-Memory foam provides softness and isn’t as bouncy as a spring mattress — which may mean less temptation to use the mattress as a trampoline.
+Memory foam isn’t as bouncy as a spring mattress — which may mean less temptation to use the mattress as a trampoline.

 However, memory foam mattresses also tend to have more chemicals, so you may want to consider only those that come with materials certifications like CertiPUR-US.